wasdwasd0105/USBPods-Pico2W/aac-eld-apple.md

 # Apple AAC-ELD over A2DP (Vendor Codec 0x8001)

 ## Overview

-Apple uses AAC-ELD as a **vendor-specific A2DP codec** (not standard MPEG-2/4 AAC) for streaming audio to AirPods.
-It is registered under Apple's Bluetooth vendor ID `0x004C` with codec ID `0x8001`.
-Despite being transmitted over A2DP (media channel), the codec is internally classified as **UWBS (Ultra-Wideband Speech)** in Apple's Bluetooth stack, alongside mSBC and CVSD.
+Apple uses AAC-ELD as a **vendor-specific A2DP codec** (not standard MPEG-2/4 AAC).
+It is registered under Apple's Bluetooth vendor ID `0x004C` with codec ID `0x8001`, and is carried on the normal A2DP media channel.

 ## AVDTP Codec Discovery